nograx/ioBroker.zendure-solarflow/README.md

 - Fix issue that renamed devices could not be found.
 - Add states for name, product name, serial ID and configured server.
+- Make "energyWhMax" State writable, so you can adjust the max Value.
+- Sent a warning if a device is configured for a server not in use.

 ### 1.2.1 (2024-03-13)